top of page

 Spider-Man GBA

-Snappy controls and animations are bogged down by a flat art style and bland levels that have you scavenger hunting under a time limit.
-An overpowered special move breaks the boss fights and the Mode-7 web swinging is completely vapid.
+The snappy controls and animation are bogged down by a flat art style and bland level design that frustratingly has you scavenger hunting under a time limit.
+An overpowered special move breaks the boss fights and the Mode-7 web swinging gimmick is neat but completely vapid.

 Release: Apr 16, 2002